A First Guide to the Dragonflies of Jalisco, Mexico

 Mexican distribution map

-photos: male and female Rare in Jalisco - please report all sightings
+photos: male and female – RARE IN JALISCO – please report any sightings to iNaturalist

 size: small/medium, length 39-42 mm, wingspan 63-65 mm